Reporter Outreach Logo

 Here's what actually works, ranked by impact:

-Digital PR is the highest-impact method.
+1. Digital PR is the highest-impact method.
 You earn backlinks by getting cited as an expert source in real publications — not by writing a guest post nobody reads.
-The links carry high domain authority (DR 50-90+), and the editorial brand mentions they generate are the signal AI systems weight most heavily.
-It's the only tactic that builds both traditional and AI visibility at once.
+The links carry high domain authority (DR 50-90+), and the journalist-validated brand mentions they generate are the signal AI systems weight most heavily.
+The only tactic that builds traditional and AI visibility at once.
 Our complete digital PR guide covers the mechanics.

-Linkable content assets — original data studies, comprehensive tools, interactive resources — attract backlinks naturally.
-This is the most sustainable approach but the least predictable.
+3. Linkable content assets — original data studies, comprehensive tools, interactive resources — attract backlinks naturally.
+The most sustainable approach, and the least predictable.
 You can't guarantee that publishing something great will earn links on a timeline.

 From Our Campaign Data